ejeschke/ginga/doc/manual/plugins.rst

 The `Center Image` button sets the pan position to the center of the image, as calculated by halving the dimensions in X and Y.

-Checking the `Reverse Pan` box reverses the sense of zooming and panning in Ginga: the scroll wheel will zoom the image in the opposite direction of normal, and when free panning you move to the opposite corner of the window to pan to the corner that you want to see.
-This control is largely for the benefit of those used to the scrolling and zooming behavior of some older FITS viewers.

 The `Mark Center` check box, when checked, will cause Ginga to draw a small reticle in the center of the image.
 This is useful for knowing